boazbk/tcs/lec_01_introduction.md

 Another way to show that this doesn't hurt us is to note that for every number $n$, we can find a number $n' \leq 2n$, such that $n'$ is a power of two.
 Thus we can always "pad" the input by adding some input bits to make sure the number of digits is a power of two, in which case we will never run into these rounding issues.
 These kind of tricks work not just in the context of multiplication algorithms but in many other cases as well.
-Thus most of the time we can safely ignore these kinds of "rounding issues".
+Thus most of the time we can safely ignore  "rounding issues" in the lengths of the input in the analysis of algorithms.
 :::